fmease/tylift/README.md

 The promoted variants inherit the visibility of the lifted enum.
 Traits representing kinds are sealed, which means nobody is able to add new types to the kind.

-Attributes applied to the item itself (placed below `tylift`), its variants or fields of its variants will not be translated and have no effect.
+Attributes applied to the item itself (placed below `tylift`), its variants and fields of its variants will not be translated and have no effect.
+Explicit discriminants are ignored, too.

 ## First Example